chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 [5]: https://indianexpress.com/article/india/india-news-india/behind-dalit-student-suicide-how-his-university-campus-showed-him-the-door/

-The cases for all these victims was made further down by defaming them across mainstream media potraying them as criminals or associating them with terrorist organisations, which brings me to my second point - It isn't just the voice of the student leaders and activists which is silenced, but even the journalists and mainstream media is being curbed from exercising their right to free speech.
+The cases for all these victims was made further down by defaming them across mainstream media portraying them as criminals or associating them with terrorist organizations, which brings me to my second point - It isn't just the voice of the student leaders and activists which is silenced, but even the journalists and mainstream media is being curbed from exercising their right to free speech.